isabella232/one-eye-docs/docs/logging-extensions/_index.md

 ### Example: Setting up custom priority

-Create your own custom priority class in kubernetes.
+Create your own custom priority class in Kubernetes.
 Set its value between 0 and 2000000000.
 >Priority Hints:
 >* 0 is the default
 >* You can change default with setting the key `globalDefault`